akhan23wgu/akhan23wgu.github.io/_posts/2018-08-02-find-hidden-files-in-macos.md

     drivefs         16Ti   16Ti   36Gi   100% 18446744069414585447          4294967295 1638254357852094720%   /Volumes/GoogleDrive
     /dev/disk3s1   931Gi   25Gi  906Gi     3%       18134 9223372036854757673    0%   /Volumes/Data

 Type `cd /Volumes/Data` to change paths to your external drive.
-If you need to go deeper in your external drive, simply type `ls <folder name` to drill down to the desired directory.
+If you need to go deeper in your external drive, simply type `cd <folder name>` to drill down to the desired directory.
 Next, type `ls -la` to list all files and folder, including ones that are hidden.

     $ cd /Volumes/Data
     $ ls -la